microconfig/microconfig/README.md

 Microconfig syntax for placeholders ${**componentName**@**propertyName**}.
 Microconfig forces to specify component name(folder).
 This syntax match better than just prop name
 (like ${serviceDiscoveryPortName}), because it makes it obvious based on what placeholder will be resolved and where to find initial placeholder value.

-Let's refactor oracle db config using placeholders and env specific configs.
+Let's refactor oracle db config using placeholders and env specific overrides.

 Initial:
 **oracle-common/application.properties**